itsyuimorii/--PROJECT--Tokyo-stack-projects/05.FinalProject-blog_management_system/README.md

 <p class="tips">{{message}}</p>
 ```

-### 7. Verify that the current email address to be registered has already been registered
+### 7. Verify that the current email address to be registered has already been registered·

 ```js
   // Check if the user exists by email address